RadarVisuals/RADAR/full_codebase_dump.md

   );

-  // Use React Portal if a portalContainer is provided and fullscreen is active.
+  // Use React Portal if a portalContainer is provided and fullscreen is active. if (portalContainer && isFullscreenActive && typeof ReactDOM.createPortal === 'function') {
-  // This allows the FPS counter to be rendered outside its normal DOM hierarchy,
-  // useful for overlaying it on fullscreen content. if (portalContainer && isFullscreenActive && typeof ReactDOM.createPortal === 'function') {
     return ReactDOM.createPortal(fpsCounterElement, portalContainer);
   }